JuheonYi/JuheonYi.github.io/_pages/cv.md

 ## Experience

 * Institute of Computer Technology, Seoul National University, Jun.
 2020 ~ Aug.
 2020
-  * Researcher, as part of the alternative military service in Korea
+  * Researcher, as part of the alternative military service

 * Institute of New Media and Communications (INMC), Seoul National University, Nov.
 2018 ~ May.
 2020
-  * Researcher, as part of the alternative military service in Korea
+  * Researcher, as part of the alternative military service

 ## Honors & Awards

 * Microsoft Research Asia Ph.D.
 Fellowship 2020
-  * Granted to only 12 Ph.D. students in the Asia-Pacific region
+  * Awarded to only 12 Ph.D. students in the Asia-Pacific region
 * Honorable mention, AI Star Fellowship 2020, AI Institute of Seoul National University (AIIS)
 * Presidential Science Scholarship, Korea Student Aid Foundation (KOSAF), 2012
-  * Granted to only 100 out of the entire nation’s freshmen in 2012
+  * Awarded to only 100 out of the entire nation’s freshmen in 2012
-  * Full scholarship for undergraduate studies

 ## Academic Services